EFWBA Home

 Geren was the 28th Undersecretary of the Army, a post he assumed on February 21, 2006, following his nomination by President Bush and confirmation by the United States Senate.
 As the Undersecretary, Geren was the Army's No. 2 civilian leader.
 He served as the deputy and senior advisor to the Secretary of the Army and was Acting Secretary in the absence of the Secretary.

 In March 2007, Geren was named Acting Secretary of the United States Army by Defense Secretary Robert Gates.
 On July 16, 2007, the Senate confirmed Geren as Secretary of the Army.
-On August 30, 2007, Geren established the independent Commission on Army Acquisition and Program Management in Expeditionary Operations to investigate the contingency contracting crisis within the army.
+On August 30, 2007, Geren established the independent Commission on Army Acquisition and Program Management in Expeditionary Operations to investigate the contingency contracting crisis within the Army.

 Become A Scholarship Sponsor!